Ashwan-Dath/Programming_Problems/README.md

 	6. Strings
 	7. Arrays

-All the above mentioned are be done in JAVA programming language if i more time i will try to do it in Python, JavaScript.
+All the above mentioned are be done in JAVA programming language if i have time i will try to do it in Python, JavaScript.

 Disclaimer:

-	The above mentioned content is created all by me who learn on the web clean and neat code and it is of my thoughts only.
+	The above mentioned content is created all by me who learn, clean and neat code and it is of my thoughts only.
 I will keep on adding the things everyday these are the thoughts that i have for today.